FredGonzalezA/-drawer-menu-challenge/README.md

 ### Rotating the screen

-Since, the responsiveness is not totally clear, I'll just assume the fixed values of this rotation.
+Since the responsiveness is not totally clear, I'll just assume the fixed values of this rotation.

-The effect of having the drawer behind the screen is stronger the closer the rotated top left screen's corner is to the drawer and to make it look like the GIF we'll want the intersection points to have fixed heights and find the angle to perform the rotation:
+The effect of having the drawer behind the screen is stronger the closer the rotated top left screen's corner is to the drawer and to make it look like the GIF we'll want the intersection points to have fixed heights (between the screen and the top boundary) and find the angle to perform the rotation:

 ![Intersections](./readme/intersections.png)